mattischrome/console-blog/content/posts/logitech-k380-review/index.md

 - Keyboard
 - Writing
 title: Logitech K380 Review
-heroImage: ../../assets/images/defaultHero.jpg
-description: Time for a little gear review.
-This is the [Logitech K380 keyboard](http://www.logitech.com/en-us/
 ---
 Time for a little gear review.
 This is the [Logitech K380 keyboard](http://www.logitech.com/en-us/product/multi-device-keyboard-k380).
 It pairs with devices wirelessly over Bluetooth.
 I bought it to use with my Apple TV, iPad and iPhone.
 It runs on 2 AAA batteries, but the supplied batteries are not rechargeable.
 The keyboard is light and portable but you definitely know you have it in your bag.